 - Drink good quality coffee and green tea in moderate amounts, with water as a drink of choice otherwise.
 Avoid fruit juices, squashes and cordials that are very high in sugar

 - Alcohol can be consumed but in very limited quantities; 1 small glass with a meal and preferably red wine.

-- Eat in season where possible when fruits and vegetables are at their most nutritious and also more cost effective.
+- Eat in a season where possible when fruits and vegetables are at their most nutritious and also more cost effective.
 Be adventurous and consider vegetables and fruits that you have not included; for example, slice some radishes into your salad or try roasting fennel as a side vegetable

 So the key to eating the Mediterranean way:

 - Although there are some meat and fish, choose mostly plant-based foods, avoiding any processed foods typical of the western diet